 While enrolled in this course you will complete a research assignment on a women's health topic using scholarly sources.

-This guide contains information about how to find appropriate sources, how to cite them, and how to avoid plagiarism.
+This guide contains information about how to find appropriate sources and how to cite those sources.

 There are several things you can look for to determine if the article you've found is scholarly:

 Many scholarly articles go through a process called "peer review" before they are published.
 When an author submits a draft of their work to a journal, the journal's editor sends it to reviewers.
 These reviewers will be experts in the same field as the author.
 The reviewers read the draft, evaluate its scholarly rigor, make comments on how the work can be improved, and make a recommendation to the editor about whether the article should be published.
 The editor will then ask the author to make revisions and to re-submit the article.
 Only after this process is complete will the article be published.

 Most of the time, you can't tell if an article has been peer reviewed just by looking at it.
 In order to determine if the article was peer reviewed, use your favorite search engine to find the journal's homepage.
 Then look for a peer review policy on their website.